Vietnam.vn - Nền tảng quảng bá Việt Nam

 Headaches caused by brain tumors will last a long time and will not be relieved by taking common painkillers.

-Headaches caused by brain tumors can be persistent and can range from mild to severe, especially when they first appear.
-Over time, the pain may become more intense, become ineffective with pain medication, and be accompanied by other symptoms of a brain tumor.
+Headaches caused by brain tumors can be long-lasting and can range from mild to severe, especially when they first appear.
+Over time, the pain may become more intense, become ineffective with pain medication, and be accompanied by other brain tumor symptoms.

-In some cases, hangover and tension headaches can also present with these symptoms.
-However, one distinguishing feature is that a headache caused by a brain tumor will be worse when lying down or just waking up in the morning.
+In some cases, hangover and tension headaches can also present these signs.
+However, there is a distinguishing feature: a headache caused by a brain tumor will be worse when lying down or just waking up in the morning.

 Not only that, headaches caused by brain tumors will occur almost continuously.
 If there is temporary relief, it will soon return with more intense pain.
 The pain is worse when you cough, shout, move, strain or bend over.

-The pain may be severe enough to wake you up at night.
+The pain can be so severe that it wakes you up at night.
 These are all signs that you should see a doctor.
-The location of the pain may indicate the location of the tumor.
+The location of the pain can indicate the location of the tumor.
 For example, if the tumor is in the frontal region of the brain, it may cause symptoms such as eye or sinus pain.
 The next part of this article will be on the health page on February 25.

-Nightly sleep duration found to reduce stroke risk by 72% in 50-year-olds
+Discovery of nightly sleep duration helps 50-year-olds reduce stroke risk by 72%

 According to a new study published in the American Heart Association's journal Circulation, middle-aged people who sleep more than six hours a night will significantly reduce their risk of cardiovascular disease.

-Accordingly, people between the ages of 42 and 52, especially women, who sleep more than 6 hours per night, have a 72% lower risk of heart attack and stroke, compared to sleeping less than 5 hours.
+Accordingly, people between the ages of 42 and 52, especially women, who sleep more than 6 hours per night, have a 72% lower risk of heart attack and stroke, compared to those who sleep less than 5 hours.

 Ngày mới với tin tức sức khỏe: Để tận hưởng trọn vẹn cữ cà phê sáng- Ảnh 3.

-Middle-aged people - especially women - who sleep more than 6 hours a night will significantly reduce the risk of cardiovascular disease.
+Middle-aged people - especially women, who sleep more than 6 hours per night will significantly reduce the risk of cardiovascular disease.

 Researchers at the University of Pittsburgh (USA) followed nearly 3,000 people, mainly women, aged 42 to 52, for 22 years, recording their sleeping habits and cardiovascular health.

-Of the participants, 55% slept about six and a half hours per night and 14% regularly slept less than five hours.
+Among the participants, 55% slept about 6.5 hours per night and 14% regularly slept less than 5 hours.

-Research shows that people who sleep more than 6 hours a night have a 72% lower risk of stroke, heart attack, heart failure and coronary artery disease than those who sleep less than 5 hours.
+Research shows that people who sleep more than six hours a night have a 72% lower risk of stroke, heart attack, heart failure and coronary artery disease than those who sleep less than five hours.

 Source link